serai-dex/serai/docs/integrations/Instructions.md

 Instructions are interpreted according to their non-Serai network.
 Addresses have no validation performed, beyond being a valid enum entry (when applicable) of the correct length, unless otherwise noted.
-If the processor is instructed to act on invalid data, or send to itself, it will drop the entire instruction.
+If the processor is instructed to act on invalid data, it will drop the entire instruction.

 ### Serialization

-  - Numbers are exclusively unsigned and encoded as compact integers under SCALE.
-  - Enums are prefixed by an ordinal byte of their type, followed by their actual values.
-  - Vectors are prefixed by their length.
-  - Structs have their fields sequentially encoded without additional markers.

-Certain fields may be omitted depending on the network in question.
+Instructions are SCALE encoded.

+### Application Call

+  - `application` (u16): The application of Serai to call.
+Currently, only 0, Serai DEX is valid.
+  - `data`        (Vec\<u8>): The data to call the application with.

+### Target

+Target is an enum of Application Call and Address.

-### In Instructions
+### In Instructions (Native)

-  - `target` (Address):          The ink! contract to transfer the incoming funds to.
+  - `target` (Target):  The target to transfer the incoming coins to.
+If an Application Call, the encoded call will be executed.
+  - `origin` (Address): Address from the network of origin which sent coins in.

+Upon receiving coins, the respective Serai token has the appropriate amount minted.
+If `target` is an Address, it'll be transferred the tokens.

+### In Instructions (External)

-  - `data`   (Vec\<u8>):         The data to call `target` with.
+  - `target` (Target):           The target to transfer the incoming coins to.
+If an application call, the encoded call will be executed.
-  - `origin` (Option\<Address>): Address from the network of origin which sent funds in.
+  - `origin` (Option\<Address>): Address from the network of origin which sent coins in.

 Networks may automatically provide `origin`.
 If they do, the instruction may still provide `origin`, overriding the automatically provided value.
 If no `origin` is provided, the instruction is dropped.

-Upon receiving funds, the respective Serai Asset contract is called, minting the appropriate amount of coins, and transferring them to `target`, calling it with the attached data.

-If the instruction fails, funds are scheduled to be returned to `origin`.
+If the instruction fails, coins are scheduled to be returned to `origin`.

 ### Out Instructions

-  - `destination` (Enum { Native(Address), Serai(Address) }): Address to receive
+  - `destination` (Enum { External(Address), Native(Address) }): Address to
-funds to.
+receive coins to.
-  - `data`        (Option\<Vec\<u8>>):                        The data to call the target with.
+  - `data`        (Option\<Vec\<u8>>):                           The data to
+call the target with.

-Transfer the funds included with this instruction to the specified address with the specified data.
-Asset contracts perform no validation on native addresses/data.
+Transfer the coins included with this instruction to the specified address with the specified data.
+No validation of external addresses/data is performed on-chain.

 ### Shorthand